Affiliate links on Android Authority may earn us a commission. Learn more.

 Bluetooth codecs heavily compress Hi-Res lossless audio sources

-The problem is that Bluetooth isn’t capable of sustaining the high bit-rates required by lossless audio.
-You can read more about Bluetooth’s limitations below.
+The problem is that few Bluetooth codecs can sustain the high bit rates required by lossless audio; it’s still a technical feat few companies have mastered.
 The key takeaway is that if you intend to listen to music exclusively via wireless headphones, investing in lossless quality audio probably isn’t worthwhile over a decent lossy compression subscription.
 That is, unless you plan to invest in some of the latest Bluetooth technologies.

-Currently, the only lossless Bluetooth audio codec announced is Qualcomm’s aptX Lossless.
-Qualcomm boasts bit-exact playback of CD-quality (16-bit 44.1kHz) over Bluetooth using this codec and Snapdround Sound ratio-optimized devices.
-Sony’s LDAC also offers near-lossless CD-quality playback at 990kbps, although not every device offers a glitch-free playback experience at this bitrate.
+Qualcomm’s aptX Lossless boasts bit-exact playback of CD quality (16-bit 44.1kHz) over Bluetooth using this codec and Snapdround Sound ratio-optimized devices.
+Sony’s LDAC also offers near-lossless CD-quality playback at 990kbps, although not every device offers a glitch-free playback experience.

-For those with a Hi-Res music collection or lossless streaming service, lossless playback over Bluetooth looks out of reach for the foreseeable future.
-Although both LDAC and aptX Adaptive support lossy 24-bit, 96kHz playback.
+For those with a Hi-Res music collection or lossless streaming service, lossless playback over Bluetooth takes a bit of research to find.
+But with the right hardware, you can experience lossless Bluetooth audio today.

 What do you need to experience lossless audio?

 As we alluded to earlier, you’ll need specialized hardware to experience lossless audio over Bluetooth.
-The vast majority of Bluetooth audio devices don’t support LDAC and aptX Lossless codecs.
+Most Bluetooth audio devices don’t support LDAC and aptX Lossless codecs.
 If you’re paying for a lossless source, you’ll want a playback device and headphones that sport these codecs too.

 Is a lossless music streaming subscription worth it?